 - Metering tip charts are provided with water thin chemicals as a reference.
 Thicker chemicals will require a larger metering tip than indicated in the chart.

-- New piping (air and water) typically contains debris from installation/construction.
+- New piping (air and water) may contain debris from unit installation or building construction.
 It is important to flush out new piping before installing a unit or debris will likely enter and obstruct the liquid or air flow.
-This will result in equipment malfunction.

 - Install an air and/or water filter to prevent debris from entering the unit.